-- The ESO has a long-term need for services to fulfil its two operational licence obligations (system balancing and keeping transmission power flows within limits).
-Due to decreasing system inertia, larger potential infeed losses, a reduction in stability from synchronous generators, and a forecast increase in thermal constraints, the ESO projects their need for system services (e.g. faster frequency response for system balancing) is due to increase.15 - A material proportion of the ESO's traditional service providers (transmission connected coal-fired generators) have closed.16 In the absence of sufficient transmission-connected replacements, the main other source of service providers is distribution-connected providers (DER).
+- 1. The ESO has a long-term need for services to fulfil its two operational licence obligations (system balancing and keeping transmission power flows within limits).
+Due to decreasing system inertia, larger potential infeed losses, a reduction in stability from synchronous generators, and a forecast increase in thermal constraints, the ESO projects their need for system services (e.g. faster frequency response for system balancing) is due to increase. - 2.
+A material proportion of the ESO's traditional service providers (transmission connected coal-fired generators) have closed.
+In the absence of sufficient transmission-connected replacements, the main other source of service providers is distribution-connected providers (DER).

 As a consequence, the ESO has an increasing need for ancillary services while, at the same time, the number of service providers connected to the transmission system are decreasing.
-A material proportion of some ancillary services already comes from DER17, and the ESO is actively seeking greater DER service provision going forward.18 This has been supported by changes to reduce barriers to DER participation in ESO service markets, such as:
+A material proportion of some ancillary services already comes from DER, and the ESO is actively seeking greater DER service provision going forward.
+This has been supported by changes to reduce barriers to DER participation in ESO service markets, such as:

-- changes to allow the aggregation of DER assets, and a reduction in the minimum threshold for participating in the Balancing Mechanism from 10MW to 1MW, were introduced in 2019. - The ESO developed a new balancing service in 2020 to specifically target downward flexibility from DER (the Optional Downward Flexibility Management Service).19
+- changes to allow the aggregation of DER assets, and a reduction in the minimum threshold for participating in the Balancing Mechanism from 10MW to 1MW, were introduced in 2019. - The ESO developed a new balancing service in 2020 to specifically target downward flexibility from DER (the Optional Downward Flexibility Management Service). - Alternative routes for DER to provide reserve services are being considered as part of the ESO's Reserve Reform project. - BSC Issue Group 94 considered allowing Balancing Mechanism bids less than 1MW, with the ESO's Balancing Programme due to introduce systems to allow this by 2025.